nielsenjared/nielsenjared.github.io/content/blog/algorithm-linear-search/index.md

 * Why do I need to know this?

-* TODO ?
+* What problem(s) does solve linear search solve?

 * Why are search algorithms a big deal?

 ### Why Do I Need to Know This?

-Linear search is a standard and one of the building blocks of more complex algorithms.
+Linear Search is a standard algorithm and one of the building blocks of more complex algorithms.

-### TODO?
+### What Problen(s) Does Linear Search Solve?

-TODO
+Linear Search is practical when your array or list is short.

 ### Why Are Search Algorithms A Big Deal?

 Search is fundamental to any application.
-Whether you're using a database or hitting an API, your application is performing search operations.
+Whether you're querying a database or hitting an API, your application is performing search operations.
 When we begin to work with larger datasets, the performance of the search algorithm becomes increasingly important.

 ## A is for Algorithms